zyteo/jad-simulator/README.md

 ## References

-Most of the images / sprites used are from my own fight with Jad. protection prayer sprites from https://oldschool.runescape.wiki
+Most of the images / sprites used are from my own fight with Jad.

+protection prayer sprites from https://oldschool.runescape.wiki

+Cropped my video with no watermark using https://online-video-cutter.com/crop-video

+Converted mp4 to gif with https://cloudconvert.com/mp4-to-gif